olewsaa/Yacht-computer/README.md

 ## Communication server

 Another Raspberry Pi is set up to handle communication as this might prove to much for the one runnng both Openplotter and OpenCPN.
-This is a separate project [https://sites.google.com/site/olewsaa/yacht-server/raspberry-pi-as-a-router-gateway] .
-I have taken some ideas from the famous RedBox, which can do very much more than my litte gateway.
+This is a separate project [https://sites.google.com/site/olewsaa/yacht-server/raspberry-pi-as-a-router-gateway].
+I have taken some ideas from the famous RedBox, which can do very much more than my litte project.

 ## Server and IoT sensors

 Files and documents related to the Yacht computer project.
-This git repository contain only the actual files used, the project is describer at [https://sites.google.com/site/olewsaa/yacht-server-with-raspberry] and for the versions installed or in process of being installed [https://sites.google.com/site/olewsaa/yacht-server]
+This git repository contain only the actual files used, the project is describer at [https://sites.google.com/site/olewsaa/yacht-server-with-raspberry] and for the versions installed or in process of being installed [https://sites.google.com/site/olewsaa/yacht-server].

 ## IoToB
 The Internet of Things directory contains files for the IoT approach to the project.